 - Penalties for failure to lodge, or interest on late payments

 A note on penalties: The ATO is often willing to work with you if you show you’re trying to make amends.
 If you get these charges, always contact us as there are many grounds for remission (forgiveness).So contact us if you get any of these penalties and we can seek out grounds for remission (forgiveness) on your behalf.

 You will have one of these accounts if you have:

 - Goods and Services Tax

 - Employee Pay-As-You-Go withholding

-Employee Pay-As-You-Go withholding – If you employ staff, you must deduct this tax and remit it to the government.
+If you employ staff, you must deduct this tax from their salaries and remit it to the government.

-This is as brief as we can get this topic and there is a huge amount of detail that we haven’t covered.
-If you have any queries on this subject speak to any of our technical staff on why you have a particular transaction on one of your accounts.
-Contact us on 07 3483 0100.
+If you have any queries on this subject, speak to any of our technical staff on why you have a particular transaction on one of your accounts.
+We are Brisbane based tax advisers, contact us on 07 3483 0100.